cipher813/rl_navigation/report.md

 # Reinforcement Learning Navigation
 ## Project Report

-# TODO
-- description of implementation
-- learning algorithm
-- chosen hyperparameters
-- model architectures for neural networks
-- Add plot of rewards per episode
+<a name="report"></a>

-# The Reinforcement Learning (RL) Environment
+## The Reinforcement Learning (RL) Environment
-**TODO link to Environment Info**

-State space: 37

-Action space: 4
+<a name="environment"></a>

+Train an agent to collect bananas while navigating a large square world.

-The environment is considered solved once the agent is able to attain an average score of 13.0 over 100 episodes.
+Yellow bananas are worth +1.0 point while a blue is -1.0 point.
+The environment is considered solved once the agent is able to attain an average score of 13.0 over 100 consecutive episodes.

+State space: 37 dimensions containing agent's velocity and ray-based perception of objects around the agent's forward direction.

+Action space: 4 possible actions for the agent to take, including:
+- 0 forward
+- 1 backward
+- 2 turn left
+- 3 turn right

+Additional Unity environment details can be found on the [project description](https://github.com/udacity/deep-reinforcement-learning/tree/master/p1_navigation).

-# The Algorithm
+## The Algorithm
+<a name="algorithm"></a>

 A Deep Q Network (DQN) is used in training the agent to solve the environment.
 In this project, we implement the following versions of DQN: